Alleged Killer Of Utah Student Mackenzie Lueck Shows No Emotion During First Court Appearance

 Ajayi has been charged with both kidnapping and murder.
 The brief hearing held on Monday was set to determine his next court date.
 Lueck reportedly died of blunt force trauma to the head.
 Her body was later found in a canyon not far from Ajayi’s home.
 Her arms were tied behind her back.

 Lueck’s heartbroken friends sat together in the courtroom on Monday.
-The held hands in solidarity as her alleged killer’s face showed up on the screen.
+They held hands in solidarity as her alleged killer’s face showed up on the screen.
 Even though they were prepared to see him, it still came as a shock.

 The man suspected of killing University of Utah student Mackenzie Lueck has been formally charged with aggravated murder, the district attorney announced https://t.co/SJa5zqw0wV pic.twitter.com/U0QYmFzciN